methods/phe-cv19-site/README.md

 ### Purpose of this app

-The purpose of this site is to provide PHE with a performant platform to distribute their advice and guideance related to the Coronavirus outbreak.
+The purpose of this site is to provide PHE with a performant platform to distribute their advice and guidance related to the Coronavirus outbreak.

 ### Tech stack